sbdev25/Todo_APP_BackendProject/README.md

 ### 1. The main directory (`todo_project/`)
 This is the **Project Root**.
 It serves as the "brain" of the entire application.
 * **`settings.py`**: The most important configuration file.
-It manages database connections, security keys, installed apps (like REST Framework), and JWT authentication settings.
+It manages database connections, security keys, installed apps , and JWT authentication settings.
 * **`urls.py`**: The main entry point for routing.
 It tells Django which URL paths lead to which applications.

 ### 2. The Application Directory (`todo_app/`)